Petrov-connect/Programming-Basics-with-Java/README.md

-# Homework,exersise and exam from basics course in SoftUni
+# My homework,exercise and exam from basics course in SoftUni